russgayle/opengl4-lessons/README.md

 * Lesson 5: Basic transforms
 * Lesson 6: Virtual camera

+Moving on in a random order now.

+* March 17, 2014: Added a simple phong-blinn shader.

 See http://antongerdelan.net/opengl/ for details.

 My long ways away to do...